freeCodeCamp/guide/src/pages/computer-science/what-is-an-api/index.md

 ---
-title: What Is an Api
+title: What Is an API
 ---
-## What Is an Api
+## What Is an API

 This is a stub. <a href='https://github.com/freecodecamp/guides/tree/master/src/pages/computer-science/what-is-an-api/index.md' target='_blank' rel='nofollow'>Help our community expand it</a>.